KinderSpace/KinderClass/README.md

 ## Goal

-Create an MVP single page application from scratch in 7 days using ReactJS, Express, NodeJS and MongoDB.
+Create an MVP single page application from scratch in 7 days using ReactJS, Express, NodeJS and MongoDB, including NPM packages like SocketIO and ChartJS.
 Deployed with Heroku.

 ## Summary